wordsforthewise/nate-g/_posts/2016-06-16-glassdoor-analysis.md

 *<center>Word cloud of the top 20 positive 2-word phrases from the 'pros' section of all Glassdoor reviews on Pearson.</center>*

 !['con' words](/images/wordle - pearson 2 gram cons.png){: .center-image}
-*<center>Word cloud of the top 20 positive 2-word phrases from the 'pros' section of all Glassdoor reviews on Pearson.</center>*
+*<center>Word cloud of the top 20 negative 2-word phrases from the 'cons' section of all Glassdoor reviews on Pearson.</center>*

 I filtered out the junk 2-grams, but haven't done so yet for 3-grams, so they have some useless phrases in there.